Variable working hours

 Employee’s consent for shifts entered in the shift list

 - For minimum working hours (for example, 10–30 hours per week), the employee’s position is equivalent to that of an employee observing fixed working hours.

-Exceptions concerning consultation can be made on the basis of a collective agreement
+Exceptions to consent can be made on the basis of a collective agreement.

 Example: Working hours in accordance with the contract are 10–30 hours per week:

 This website is part of the European Commission's Your Europe portal.
 Did you find what you were looking for?